 Firm Hosts Reception Featuring Author of "Politics, Health & Health Care"

-Stephanie Scharf Speaks at DRI Seminar on Jury Selection
+Stephanie Scharf Speaks at DRI Jury Selection Seminar

 On March 14, 2013, Stephanie Scharf spoke at a DRI Seminar in Miami on "Jury Selection: How to Find the Needle in the Haystack."
-Dr. Scharf will speak on various aspects of jury selection, including the use of jury questionnaires, voir dire, and impact of unconscious bias in selecting jurors.
+Dr. Scharf spoke on various aspects of jury selection, including the use of jury questionnaires, voir dire, and impact of unconscious bias in selecting jurors.

-Ted Banks to Speak on ABA Antitrust Section Webinar
+Ted Banks Speaks on ABA Antitrust Section Webinar

-On March 15, 2013, Ted Banks will be a speaker on a webinar presented by the ABA Antitrust Section - Compliance & Ethics Committee, "Antitrust Programs and the AU Optronics Case."
+On March 15, 2013, Ted Banks was a speaker on a webinar presented by the ABA Antitrust Section - Compliance & Ethics Committee, "Antitrust Programs and the AU Optronics Case."
 In this case, the judge not only imposed a record-tying $500 million fine, but also honored the Division's recommendation to require an independent third-party antitrust compliance monitor - a first for an antitrust case.
 The judge also mandated the implementation of an effective compliance and ethics program.
-Are independent compliance monitors the wave of the future for antitrust enforcement?
+Some of the issues discussed were: Are independent compliance monitors the wave of the future for antitrust enforcement?
 What role should a compliance program play in an enforcement proceeding?
 What concerns unique to antitrust should companies consider as they implement a compliance program?

-Firm Hosts Attendees' Reception for PLI's Compliance & Ethics Institute
+Firm Hosts Reception for PLI's Compliance & Ethics Institute

 Scharf Banks Marmor LLC hosted a special reception for attendees at the Practising Law Institute's Compliance & Ethics Institute in Chicago on May 9-10, 2013.
 Partner Ted Banks was chair of the program, and Partner Sarah Marmor assisted with the planning of the program, including preparation of materials on compliance issues related to social networking.
 If you have any involvement with corporate compliance and ethics programs and would like more information on this course, please contact Ted Banks at firstname.lastname@example.org.